 About us

-The division EuB represents two important methodological disciplines in medical research and patient care.
-We also pursue our own projects targeting reseach questions in the field of health care and epidemiology.
-We are committed to the principles of evidence-based medicine.
-Our mission is to improve health care in the region and beyond.
-All our main areas of research are closely interlinked.
+The department EuB represents two main quantitative methodological fields in medical research and patient care.
+In addition, we also pursue our own projects targeting reseach questions in the field of health care and epidemiology.
+We are committed to the principles of evidence-based medicine in teaching and research and thus aim to contribute to better health care in the region and beyond.
+Our main areas of research are closely interlinked.

-In the Unit on Biometrical Methods (Dr. Fabian Otto-Sobotka), methods for modelling patient-relevant measurements in the context of health care research are applied and further developed.
-Application examples are mobility measures in the project Äquipa, or patient satisfaction from the project Transition.
-The progression-free survival times of patients with mutated lung cancer beyond a mean value are also being investigated in the DFG project VREIZEIT using data from the University Clinic for Haematology and Oncology at the Pius Hospital Oldenburg.
-The problem of missing values in longitudinal EEG data is investigated in experiments of the Department of Assistance Systems and Medical Device Technology.
+In the focus area Biometrical Methods (Dr. Fabian Otto-Sobotka), methods for modeling patient-relevant measurements in the context of health services research are applied and further developed.
+Examples of application are mobility measures in the project Äquipa, or patient satisfaction from the project Transition.
+The progression-free survival times of patients with mutated lung cancer beyond a mean value were also investigated in our own DFG project VREIZEIT using data from the University Clinic for Haematology and Oncology at the Pius Hospital Oldenburg.